seb1k/imap-ntfy/README.md

-This script connects to an IMAP server and sends a notification with ntfy.sh
+This script connects to an IMAP server and sends a ntfy.sh for each new email.

 ![screenshot](example.png)